 Students wishing to minor in Sociology should obtain a Minor Declaration form and print a copy of the Academic Advisement report from SIS before meeting with a member of the Undergraduate Studies Committee.
 You will be seen during their posted office hours on a first come, first serve basis.
 If you cannot come during the posted office hours, or if they are by appointment, contact the professor directly by e-mail or phone to set up a time when you can meet*.

 After your meeting with a member of the Undergraduate Studies Committee you should bring all the forms to the Sociology Department’s main office (Randall 104).
 The Academic Administrative Assistant will check the declaration form for completion and make a copy of the declaration form for your file.
 Once this is completed, students will be given the original as well as a copy of the declaration form.
-To finalize your declaration, the original needs to be taken to the College Registrar at Monroe Hall to be entered on SIS.
+To finalize your declaration, the original needs to be taken to the University Registrar at Monroe Hall to be entered on SIS.
 You should keep the copy of the declaration form for your records.

 * Faculty are not obligated to meet with students during the summer months; if prospective minors cannot declare the minor by the end of Spring semester, they may need to wait until the start of Fall semester to meet with a faculty advisor to declare the minor.